Version: 1.2

 8.4 Swiss Transfers

-For transfers from Switzerland, the SCCs apply with modifications required by the Swiss Federal Act on Data Protection.
+For transfers from Switzerland, the SCCs apply with modifications required by the Swiss Federal Act on Data Protection (FADP), including that the supervising authority shall be the Swiss Federal Data Protection and Information Commissioner where the data exporter is subject to Swiss law.[web:41]

 9. Audits